-Make DIY Textured Canvas Art Using Drywall Joint Compound!
+Try This Easy DIY Plaster Art on Canvas Using Drywall Joint Compound!

-You won’t believe how easy it is to make your own modern boho style white textured canvas art at home using a construction material you may have in the garage!
+You won’t believe how easy it is to make your own modern boho-style plaster art on canvas at home using material you may have in the garage!

 Ready to create some trendy wall art on the cheap?!